CERTIFIED ACADEMIC THERAPISTS

 My daughter started reading a "grade level" book independently.
 She told me that she's never enjoyed reading on her own before (obviously, I knew that) and she thinks this will be her first book she's going to enjoy reading to herself.
 It's The Lion, the Witch, and the Wardrobe.

-ASDEC's Academic Therapy Program trains educators in Sounds and Syllables, the most powerful Orton-Gillingham-based approach to teaching reading (decoding, fluency, and comprehension), sound-spelling, and the foundations of syntax and grammar.
-Experienced ASDEC faculty deliver in-depth training courses that prepare Academic Therapists to work one-to-one or in small groups with students.
+ASDEC's Academic Therapy Program trains educators in Sounds In Syllables, the most powerful Orton-Gillingham-based approach to teaching reading (decoding, fluency, and comprehension), sound-spelling, and the foundations of syntax and grammar.
+Experienced ASDEC faculty deliver in-depth training courses that prepare Academic Therapists to work one-to-one with students.

 Therapists must complete 200 class hours and 500 practicum teaching hours under the supervision of ASDEC faculty.
 This supervised teaching enables therapists to apply the lessons learned in their classes to actual teaching sessions with students under the careful guidance of master teachers.
 This core element of ASDEC's training program explains why our therapeutic approach is so successful, especially for those students who may have failed to learn under other specialized programs.

 We provide direct referral services to our Academic Language Therapists.
 Please contact us to schedule an intake meeting by phoning us at 301-762-2414 or sending an email to [email protected].

 When evaluating the credentials of reading specialist, the International Dyslexia Association recommends using their EVALUATING EDUCATIONAL PROFESSIONALS guide.
 ASDEC therapists meet all of these standards.